7 July 2005 London bombings: Attackers

 Three of the bombers were British-born sons of Pakistani immigrants; Lindsay was a convert born in Jamaica.

 Charles Clarke, Home Secretary when the attacks occurred, described the bombers as "cleanskins", a term describing them as previously unknown to authorities.
 On the day of the attacks, all four had travelled to Luton, Bedfordshire, by car.
-Lindsay arrived at Luton railway station just after 5:00 a.m., while the three from Leeds left that city around 4:00 a.m. and drove into the train carpark at approximately 6.50 a.m.; the four entered the station at 7:15 a.m. and boarded the Thameslink train leaving for London at 7:40 a.m.
+Lindsay arrived at Luton railway station just after 5:00 a.m., while the other three left Leeds around 4:00 a.m. and arrived at the train carpark at approximately 6.50 a.m.; all four entered the station at 7:15 a.m. and boarded a Thameslink train which left for London at 7:25 a.m. (the initial official account wrongly gave this departure time as 7:40 a.m.)
 They were filmed on CCTV arriving at King's Cross station just before 8:25 a.m. and were seen hugging soon afterwards before heading towards the Tube.

 Motives

 Videotaped statements

 Two of the bombers made videotapes describing their reasons for becoming what they called "soldiers".
 In a videotape broadcast by Al Jazeera on 1 September 2005, Mohammad Sidique Khan described his motivation.
 The tape had been edited and mentioned al-Qaeda members Osama bin Laden, Ayman al-Zawahiri and Abu Musab al-Zarqawi, describing them as "today's heroes".
 Khan's tape said:

 I and thousands like me are forsaking everything for what we believe.
 Our drive and motivation doesn't come from tangible commodities that this world has to offer.
 Our religion is Islam, obedience to the one true God and following the footsteps of the final prophet messenger.
 Your democratically-elected governments continuously perpetuate atrocities against my people all over the world.
 And your support of them makes you directly responsible, just as I am directly responsible for protecting and avenging my Muslim brothers and sisters.
 Until we feel security you will be our targets and until you stop the bombing, gassing, imprisonment and torture of my people, we will not stop this fight.
 We are at war and I am a soldier.
 Now you too will taste the reality of this situation.